-The Whiskey Lake Greenstone Belt (Figure 3.2) consists of Archean-aged metavolcanic and metasedimentary rocks that form an arcuate, easterly-striking, 10 km by 30 km, synclinal greenstone belt, extending westwards from about 6 km east of Elliot Lake (Rogers, 1992).
-Although there is no published information on the age of this greenstone belt, Easton and Heaman (2011) presented preliminary dates for two volcanic samples in the Joubin Township, 2.687 and 2.725 billion years old.
-Drill holes in the greenstone belt (AFRI # 41J08NW0001, Ontario Ministry of Northern Development and Mines, 2012) indicate an overall thickness of at least 400 m for the volcano-metasedimentary package.
+The Whiskey Lake Greenstone Belt (Figure 3.2) consists of Archean-aged metavolcanic and metasedimentary rocks that form an arcuate, easterly-striking, 10 km by 30 km, synclinal greenstone belt, extending westwards from about 6 km east of the City of Elliot Lake (Rogers, 1992).
+Although there is no published information on the age of this greenstone belt, Easton and Heaman (2011) presented preliminary dates for two volcanic samples in the Joubin Township, 2.687 and 2.725 billion years old, respectively.
+Drill holes in the Greenstone Belt in the Townships of Gerow-Gaiashk, north of Spanish and east of the City of Elliot Lake (AFRI # 41J08NW0001, Ontario Ministry of Northern Development and Mines, 2012) indicate an overall thickness of at least 400 m.

-The Whiskey Lake Greenstone Belt is mostly comprised of metavolcanic rocks in its eastern half.
-Metasedimentary rocks in turn are abundant in the western part of the Greenstone Belt, where it is overlain by Huronian sedimentary rocks.
+The Whiskey Lake Greenstone Belt is mostly comprised of metavolcanic rocks in its eastern half, near the Town of Spanish.
+Metasedimentary rocks in turn are abundant in the western part of the Greenstone Belt, where it is overlain by Huronian metasedimentary rocks.
 Although the Greenstone Belt is in part overlain by rocks of the Huronian Supergroup, there are large exposures of the Archean greenstone rocks southeast and northwest of the belt (Roscoe, 1969).

-The eastern half of the Whiskey Lake Greenstone Belt consists of inter-layered tholeiitic and calcalkalic metavolcanic rocks and rare, narrow horizons of bedded chert (Rogers, 1992).
-The tholeiitic rocks consist of massive and pillow basalt flows usually about 15 m thick; mafic to felsic pyroclastic rocks comprising the calc-alkalic suite occur as generally narrow, less than 100 m, horizons of fine-grained tuff, exhibiting penetrative schistosity parallel to the bedding.
+The eastern half of the Whiskey Lake Greenstone Belt consists of inter-layered tholeitic and calcalkalic metavolcanic rocks and rare, narrow horizons of bedded chert (Rogers, 1992).
+The tholeitic rocks consist of massive and pillow basalt flows usually about 15 m thick; mafic to felsic pyroclastic rocks comprising the calc-alkalic suite occur as generally narrow, less than 100 m, horizons of fine-grained tuff, exhibiting penetrative schistosity parallel to the bedding.
 These rocks are intruded by Archean gabbro dykes, sills, and stocks across the southern portion of the belt.